OperationSpark/portfolio/README.md

 ### Checking Your Work

-To check the status of your portfolio.html right-click and select preview to view the changes.
+To check the status of your portfolio.html right-click and select "Open with Live Server" to view your changes.

 ### TODO 6 : Installing the opspark CLI

 Remember we said we were going to dynamically list projects we've installed in our portfolio page?
 Well, in order to do so, we're going to install a command-line utility (cli) to help us with certain operations, like initializing scripts, and installing and configuring projects.

-To do so, in Cloud9, select your bash terminal in the Console View, and enter the command `npm install -g opspark`, then press `Enter`.
+To do so, in Stackblitz, select your bash terminal in the Console View, and enter the command `npm install -g opspark`, then press `Enter`.
 It will take a few seconds to install all the files for the opspark cli...

 <img src="https://github.com/OperationSpark/portfolio/raw/master/img/install-opspark.png">